wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 ### Auto Convert HTML to text

+The easiest way to convert HTML to Markdown text is to use Aaron Swartz’s

+   * <a target="_blank" href="http://www.aaronsw.com/2002/html2text/">html2text.py Python script or on-line</a>
+   But it has not been updated since 2011.

+> My experience is that we'll need to pretty much go through each line to make it look good in Markdown text.

 You can specify a URL in this website, which converts HTML page to text:

    <ul><a target="_blank" href="http://www.aaronsw.com/2002/html2text/">http://www.aaronsw.com/2002/html2text</a>